What is classed as a private water supply?

 The risk assessments work alongside a sampling programme to identify where, if necessary, improvements can be made to the supply and whether there's a risk to the health of consumers.
 In this case, action can be taken to improve the supply.

 Summary of legislation

 The current Regulations are the Private Water Supplies (England) Regulations 2016.
 On 11 July 2018 the Private Water Supplies (England) (Amendment) Regulations 2018 came into force which made some significant amendments to the 2016 Regulations.
-You can find out about these regulations here .
+Find out more about these regulations.